NBISweden/sda-cli/README.md

 ### Encrypt files with multiple keys

-You can encrypt files using multiple public keys by specifying the `-key` flag multiple times.
+You can encrypt files using multiple public keys by specifying the `--key` flag multiple times.
 For example:

 ```bash